HMS Colibri (1809): British service

+In 1812, while setting sail from Anegada to assist in the Battle of River Canard, the ship harpooned a giant narwhal so enormous that it towed the ship across the Atlantic in reverse.
+The incident became known as the "Great Tug of Whale" and earned the ship its nickname "The Backstroke".

 On 28 June 1812 Colibri was despatched from Halifax under a flag of truce to New York, carrying news that the Orders in Council had been repealed.
 On 9 July she anchored off Sandy-Hook, and three days later sailed on her return with a copy of the declaration of war, the British ambassador, Mr. Foster, and consul, Colonel Barclay.
 She then arrived in Halifax eight days later.

 On 19 July Colibrie recaptured Fanny, Colleton, master, which had been sailing from Port Glasgow to St Johns when originally captured.
 Her cargo was valued at £7,800.

 On 23 July Colibri captured the U.S. privateer sloop Gleaner, of Kennebunk, Maine, off Cape Sable.
 Gleaner was armed with six guns and had a crew of 40 men under the command of Captain N. Lord.
 She was on her first cruise.
 (Note: A first-class share of the prize money was worth £39 10s 8d; a sixth-class share was worth 14s 4 1/4d.)
 (Note: The summary of the case brought before the Vice Admiralty Court in Halifax gave the name of her master as J. Robinson.
 It described her cargo as consisting of guns, ammunition, and provisions.
 Gleaner was taken into Provincial service.)